Thursday, June 27, 2013

 Dad the caregiver

-I asked Dad what were some of the special things he did for Mom while she was sick.
-These are the things he told me:
+I asked Dad what special things he did for Mom while she was sick.
+These are the answers he gave:

-Mom liked to go to the grocery store because she liked to see her friends there.
-It was a social gathering.
+Mom liked to go to the grocery store because she enjoyed seeing her friends—it was a social gathering.

-She enjoyed sitting on the back patio while watching the bird feeder and listening to the chimes.
+She enjoyed sitting on the back patio, watching the bird feeder, and listening to the chimes.

-They drove near the base of one of the bridges and sat in the car out at the pilot boat dock so she could look out.
+They drove near the base of one of the bridges and sat in the car at the pilot boat dock so she could look out.
 It is beautiful there.
-Pelicans and seagulls sit on top of the old wooden pylons, and the sun sets behind the pylons.
+Pelicans and seagulls sit atop the old wooden pylons, where the sun sets behind them.

-On one of the last trips to the Mayo Clinic, instead of taking I-95 back home, they took A1A up the Coastal Highway.
+On one of the last trips to the Mayo Clinic, instead of taking I-95 home, they took A1A along the Coastal Highway.
 They also rode on the car ferry.
-They went to Fernandina and ate at Spanky’s Restaurant on the water on the marsh side.
-They sat on the deck for a long time.
+They went to Fernandina and ate at Spanky’s Restaurant on the water's marsh side and sat on the deck for a long time.

 She loved watching the squirrels eat the sunflower seeds he placed on the window seal by her bed.